Haroenv/dock-spacer/README.md

 `./dock-spacer -s d` to disable scroll gestures

+`./dock-spacer -r` to reset all changes made to the Dock

 `./dock-spacer -h` for help.

 To remove a spacer, just drag it out of the dock.